jonafanho/Bus-Destination-Sign/Installation.md

 ### Assembly
 The displays and the SD card reader needs to be wired up to the STM32.
 In the following tables, the pins shown on the left (or centre) column need to be wired up to the corresponding pins shown on the right column.

 It is essential that the correct pins are connected together.
-Double and triple check your connections!
+Double and triple check all the connections!

 #### Displays
 ##### SSD1322 Display Pinout